pantheon-systems/documentation/source/articles/advanced/ldap-and-ldaps.md

 ## Troubleshooting

-The vast majority of problems with LDAP on Pantheon come from misconfigurations.
+The majority of problems with LDAP on Pantheon come from misconfigurations.
 Pantheon does not filter or block LDAP or LDAPS traffic and does not utilize a firewall to restrict traffic between your Pantheon environment and your locally hosted server.

 The following script has been used to troubleshoot a variety of configuration problems.
 Customize it with your settings, then place it in your siteroot with a name like ldap-test.php.
 You can execute it remotely using drush to fully bootstrap Drupal and include the environmental configurations from your settings.php:

     drush @pantheon.SITENAME.ENV scr ldap-test.php

-The script in its entirety:
+The entire script:

     <?php
     $settings = array(